nodejs/node/doc/api/fs.md

 The `fs.watch` API is not 100% consistent across platforms, and is unavailable in some situations.

-The recursive option is only supported on OS X and Windows.
+The recursive option is only supported on macOS and Windows.

 #### Availability